-Soswaewon Garden, or the Garden of Pure Mind, epitomizes the literati gardens of the mid-Joseon Dynasty.
+Soswaewon Garden epitomizes the literati gardens of the mid-Joseon Dynasty.

-Nature and manmade elements are smartly harmonized in this woodland garden embodying the upright mind and restrained aestheticism of ancient Korean scholars.
+Nature and artificial elements are carefully harmonized in this woodland garden, which embodies the upright mind and restrained aestheticism of ancient Korean scholars.

-It is divided into several areas depending on spatial features and functions: the area around Aeyangdan (Sun Lover's Terrace), the area around Ogokmun (Gate of Five Bends), the area around Jewoldang (Hall of Clear Moon), and the area around Gwangpunggak (Pavilion of Light and Wind).
+It is divided into several areas depending on the spatial features and functions: area around Aeyangdan Terrace, area around Ogongmun Gate, area around Jewoldang Hall, and area around Gwangpunggak Pavilion.

-Main structures like pavilions, gates and walls bear signs engraved on stone or wooden plates, such as Aeyangdan, Ogokmun, or Soswae cheosa yanggong jiryeo (Free Man with Pure Mind; The Hut of Lord Yang).
+Main structures like pavilions, gates, and walls bear signs engraved on stone or wooden plates, such as Aeyangdan, Ogongmun, or Soswae Cheosa Yanggong Jiryeo (Free Man with Pure Mind; The Hut of Lord Yang).

-A woodblock print of the garden, dated 1755, the 31st year of King Yeongjo, shows the garden in its original form.
+A woodblock print of the garden, dated 1755, the 31st year of the reign of King Yeongjo, shows the garden in its original form.